mimi149/FSND-p1-Entertainment/README.md

+Movie Trailers and Music Listing

-This is the project 1 for Udacity's Full Stack Developer Nanodegree Program.
-The program has some extend parts from the minimum requirement.
-They include inheritance, sort, some UIs like tabs,tooltips, popover,table, accordian.
+This is the first project for Udacity's Full Stack Developer Nanodegree Program.
+It focuses on using Python language to write a simple code to store a list of movies and music pieces.
+It has some extend parts from the minimum requirement.
+They include inheritance, sort, some UIs like tabs, tooltips, popover, table, accordian.

-To run the program: just open the file index.html in some browser.
-It is a static page, so it can be made by running python entertain.py
+How to use:

+Inside the project directory, run python entertain.py file.
+This file will execute all necessary codes and creates (or overwrites) an index.html file.
+The index.html file will be automatically opened in your web browser.